ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 To understand why this happen, we need to know that the WP-Cron is not a real cron job.
 It is in fact a virtual cron that only works when a page is loaded.
 In short, when a page is requested on the frontend/backend, WordPress will first load WP-Cron, follow by the necessary page to display to your reader.
 The loaded WP-Cron will then check the database to see if there is any thing that needs to be done.

 Publish a bunch of future posts noticed that they won't publish and when time comes to go live they just turn Missed Schedule.
-Took a look at the Wordpress code and noticed future posts get assigned a cronjob `($unix_time_stamp, 'publish_future_post', array($post_ID))` [wp_schedule_single_event](//codex.wordpress.org/Function_Reference/wp_schedule_single_event)
-Why don't you just look at the database and publish all posts with future status and date in past?
+Took a look at the Wordpress code and noticed future posts get assigned a cronjob `($unix_time_stamp, 'publish_future_post', array($post_ID))` [wp_schedule_single_event](https://codex.wordpress.org/Function_Reference/wp_schedule_single_event) Why don't you just look at the database and publish all posts with future status and date in past?
 My plugin WP Missed Shcedule looks for posts with a date in the past that still have `post_status=future`.
-It will take each `post_ID` and publish [wp_publish_post](//codex.wordpress.org/Function_Reference/wp_publish_post) it.
+It will take each `post_ID` and publish [wp_publish_post](https://codex.wordpress.org/Function_Reference/wp_publish_post) it.
 = How to Work? =
-This plugin will check every 5 minutes, if there are posts that match the problem described. ( WPMS_DELAY, 5 ) To not use too many resources, it fix for 10 items per session, one session every 5 minutes. [ LIMIT 0,10 ] All others failed will be solved in future sessions, until no longer exist.
-When you activate this plugin, with ( 'WPMS_DELAY', 1 ) the first 10 "Missed Scheduled Future Posts" are fixed immediately.
+This plugin will check every 10 minutes, if there are posts that match the problem described. ( WPMS_DELAY, 5 ) To not use too many resources, it fix for 10 items per session [ LIMIT 0,1 ] one session every 10 minutes.
+All others failed will be solved in future sessions, until no longer exist.
+When you activate this plugin, the first 10 "Missed Scheduled Future Posts" are fixed immediately.
 All others are fixed the next batch.
 On some case (rare?) are also fixed live.
 If you have "Missed Scheduled Future Posts" after this plugin is activated, is not one error or bug: wait the next checking.
 If "Missed Scheduled Future Posts" persist, verify that WordPress installation is clean, or exist conflict with other plugins.

 N.B.
 If have active others plugins with the same functions of "WP Missed Schedule" this is on conflict and not work.
 I suggest to delete or deactivate all others, clean related database options table, and use only "WP Missed Schedule".
 In the same way "WP Missed Schedule" could create conflicts with other plugins with the same functions.
 In this case, delete or disable it and only used the others.
 = Dealing with WordPress "Missed Schedule" =